cannoahgkt/cf-python/Exercise 1.2/README.md

 - Understand the concept of objects and their role in Python programming.
 - Develop a robust data structure for managing recipes in a Recipe app.

-### Overview

-Welcome to Exercise 1.2!
-In this exercise, we'll dive deep into the realm of data types in Python.
-Through a series of lessons and hands-on tasks, you'll explore variables, scalar and non-scalar objects, tuples, lists, strings, dictionaries, and more.
-By the end, you'll be equipped with the knowledge and skills to create and manipulate data structures effectively.

 ### Lessons Covered

 1. **Getting Started with IPython Shell**: Introduction to interactive Python sessions.